Olivia Chow: Dundas Street and Square

 Following her 2023 election, Chow indicated her support for the city's plan to rename Dundas Street and related civic assets.
 In 2020, a petition which received over 14,000 signatures calling for the renaming of the street and related civic assets prompted then-Mayor John Tory to direct city staff to begin a review of the renaming, which was subsequently adopted by city council in 2021 at a cost of $6 million.
 By 2023, the projected cost had risen to $13 million.
 Henry Dundas was a Scottish politician who is controversially known for his role in delaying the abolition of the trans-Atlantic slave trade.
 In December 2023, Chow supported a motion introduced by Councillor Chris Moise, which would adopt the recommendation of an advisory committee to rename Yonge–Dundas Square to Sankofa Square, a Ghanaian word describing the concept of reflecting on teachings from the past.
 Council also voted to rename Dundas Station after Toronto Metropolitan University (TMU), Dundas West Station and the Jane/Dundas Library.
 The plan would see the cost of renaming the square funded by developers through community benefit charges and the cost of renaming Dundas Station funded by TMU.
 The renaming of the street was deferred indefinitely due to budget pressures.

-The name "Sankofa Square" was met unfavourably by the majority of Torontonians; a poll conducted in January 2024 found that 71 percent of respondents disapproved of the new name.
+According to a poll, the name "Sankofa Square" was met unfavourably by the majority of Torontonians; in the poll, conducted in January 2024, 71 percent of respondents disapproved of the new name.
 Right-leaning Toronto Sun commentator Brian Lilley praised the cost savings of Chow's decision to cancel the renaming of the street, describing it as a "compromising between what she wanted and what was possible".